Field Fluctuations in a One-Dimensional Cavity with a Mobile Wall

 Also, the average value of the mirror excitation number operator $N_\text{osc} = b^\dagger b$ is

-The excitations in the field and in the mirror in the {\it dressed} ground-state \eqref{eq:8}, given by \eqref{eq:10} and \eqref{eq:11}, origin from the {\it bare} vacuum state $\ket{\left\{0_p\right\},0}$ as a consequence of the mirror-field interaction.
-Eq. \eqref{eq:10} shows that $\bra{g}N_m\ket{g}$ is given by a sum of contributions proportional to $\omega_j \omega_m /[\wo (\wo +\omega_j+\omega_m)^2]$.
-This function of $\omega_m$ has a peak at $\wo + \omega_j$ and decreases with increasing mirror's oscillation frequency $\wo$ and mass $M$.
-This behavior has a clear physical meaning: a sort of interplay between the modes stimulates emissions of photons mainly with frequencies such that $\omega_m \simeq \wo +\omega_j$, as if the wall oscillation and the photon of frequency $\omega_j$ foster excitation of a photon of frequency $\omega_m \simeq \wo +\omega_j$.
-Also, the higher is the mirror oscillation frequency, the weaker is its action in mediating the effective interaction between the modes and consequently the photon production in the cavity.
+The field and mirror excitations in the {\it dressed} ground state \eqref{eq:8}, given by \eqref{eq:10} and \eqref{eq:11}, respectively, originate from the {\it bare} vacuum state $\ket{\left\{0_p\right\},0}$ as a consequence of the mirror-field interaction.
+Equation \eqref{eq:10} shows that $\bra{g}N_m\ket{g}$ is given by a sum of contributions proportional to $\omega_j \omega_m /[\wo (\wo +\omega_j+\omega_m)^2]$.
+As a function of $\omega_m$, it has a peak at $\wo + \omega_j$ and decreases with increasing mirror's oscillation frequency $\wo$ and mass $M$.
+This behavior has a clear physical meaning: a sort of interplay between the modes stimulates emissions of photons mainly with frequencies such that $\omega_m \simeq \wo +\omega_j$, as if the wall oscillation and the photon of frequency $\omega_j$ foster excitation of a photon with frequency $\omega_m \simeq \wo +\omega_j$.
+Also, the higher the mirror oscillation frequency, the weaker its action in mediating the effective interaction between the modes and consequently the photon production in the cavity.
 An analogous consideration holds for the dependence on the mirror's mass.

-Another remarkable property of \eqref{eq:11} is that the contribution of a single pair of field modes (i.e. each term in the sums in the equation) is maximum when the sum of the frequencies of the two virtual photons is equal to the mirror oscillation frequency, in analogy to the dynamical Casimir effect, where the total energy of the pair of emitted photons equals the cavity oscillation frequency times $\hbar$ \cite{MFMNR06}.
-In our case the (virtual) photons can have any frequency and they are not required to have a total energy equal to $\hbar \wo$; that is only the most probable situation.
-This is eventually related to the fact that the motion of the mirror is not prescribed, but follows the probabilistic laws of quantum mechanics.
+Another remarkable property of \eqref{eq:11} is that the contribution of a single pair of field modes (i.e., each term in the sums in the equation) is maximum when the sum of the frequencies of the two virtual photons is equal to the mirror oscillation frequency, in analogy to the dynamical Casimir effect, where the total energy of the pair of emitted photons equals the cavity oscillation frequency times $\hbar$ \cite{MFMNR06}.
+In our case the (virtual) photons can have any frequency and they are not required to have a total energy equal to $\hbar \wo$, which is only the most probable value.
+This is related to the fact that the mirror's motion is not prescribed, but it follows the probabilistic laws of quantum mechanics.

 The second-order energy shift due to the mirror-field interaction is